Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

-We love it when action heroes do manly stuff no matter how ridiculous it might be.
+We love it when action heroes do manly stuff, no matter how ridiculous it might be.
 We all know that fighting multiple opponents in real life counts as recklessness, even legally problematic (it is hard to explain to the judge that you are just an innocent bystander that got caught in a gang war).
-Yet, we love it when bodies fly around and fall, when our larger than life heroes start swinging.
+Yet, we love it when bodies fly around and fall when our larger-than-life heroes start swinging.
 At some point, things got corny, and we are left with something hilarious rather than brutal.
 We have seen it all in some movies, and once it left me scratching when I saw a Kung Fu master destroy a warplane overhead with a grenade.

 Then there was the attack on Pearl Harbor, Hawaii.
 He and others like him of the “Greatest Generation” then set off to become part of World War II.
-From the ordinary life, he entered the military and was enlisted in the Army Air Corps in February 1942.
+From ordinary life, he entered the military and was enlisted in the Army Air Corps in February 1942.
 It’s worth mentioning that in 1947, the Army Air Corps will be renamed as Army Air Forces.
-In July 26, 1942, Baggett graduated from pilot training.
+On July 26, 1942, Baggett graduated from pilot training.
 He trained at the New Columbus Army Flying School.

-Baggett became a second lieutenant, and he was sent to British India, to be assigned in the 7th Bombardment Group (he was stationed in Pandaveswar, to be exact).
+Baggett became a second lieutenant, and he was sent to British India, to be assigned to the 7th Bombardment Group (he was stationed in Pandaveswar, to be exact).
 And one day, on March 31, 1943, he was ordered to fly and destroy a railroad bridge somewhere in Burma.

 Little that he knew that he was about to make history there.

 In history, the B-24 was the most produced American bomber.
-But compared to other bombers of that time, the B-24 was difficult to fly and had a poor low speed performance.
+But compared to other bombers of that time, the B-24 was difficult to fly and had a poor low-speed performance.
 It is also less robust than the B-17, and lower ceiling.
 Yet for a variety of roles, the B-24 was favored.

 The Liberator carried bombs, as well as defensive M2 Browning machine guns in 4 turrets.
 Again, as was mentioned, this was the plane that Baggett and his squadron flew in their mission in Burma.
 But during the mission, they were intercepted by a group of Japanese fighters.
 The planes belonged to the 64 Sentai of the Imperial Japanese Army Air Service.
 The fighters were the Nakajima Ki-43 Hayabusa (Peregrine Falcon).

-Again, we will make a brief walkthrough on the fighters used by the enemy at that time.
+Again, we will make a brief walkthrough of the fighters used by the enemy at that time.
 There was a total of 12 B-24s in Baggett’s squadron during the mission.
 But they were intercepted by 13 Ki-43 fighters (the “Hayabusa”).
 The Hayabusa is a land-based tactical fighter, named by the Allied as “Oscar”, but known as the “Army Zero” to the Americans due to its resemblance to the Mitsubishi A6M Zero, the carrier bourn counterpart.
-Both Imperial Japanese fighters have similar layouts, but to the untrained eye the Hayabusa had finer fuselage lines.
+Both Imperial Japanese fighters have similar layouts, but to the untrained eye, the Hayabusa had finer fuselage lines.
 In the heat of the dogfight, it’s hard to tell them apart.

-The Ki-43 Hayabusas showed up before the 12 B-24s could reach its target.
+The Ki-43 Hayabusas showed up before the 12 B-24s could reach their target.
 The B-24 is a superb bomber, with its multitude of turrets bearing heavy machine guns to defend itself from incoming fighters.
 But against the agile Hayabusas, the Liberators proved no match.
 Baggett’s plane quickly sustained heavy damages, and using the top turret, Baggett tried to fend off the Hayabusas with machine guns.
 Then after several hits to the fuel tank, the plane was set on fire.
 With the bomber now severely damaged, Baggett and the crew were forced to bail out, and they escaped seconds only before it blew.